Local infiltration analgesia (LIA) in endoprosthetics: Pain-free mobility after hip and knee replacement

 Differences to catheter procedures

-In experienced centers such as the ENDOPROTHETICUM Rhein-Main in Mainz, LIA is therefore a standard procedure for every hip or knee prosthesis .
+In experienced centers such as the ENDOPROTHETICUM Rhein-Main in Mainz, LIA is therefore a standard procedure for every hip or knee .

 A. Pain reduction